statpro/statpro-style/README.md

     - default_haml-lint.yml
 ```

-For codeclimate to run please add the following to `.codeclimate.yml` to override the commited files.
+For codeclimate to run please add the following to `.codeclimate.yml` to override the committed files.
 - https://docs.codeclimate.com/docs/configuring-the-prepare-step

 ```yaml